 The terms of the Company's employment agreements for Messrs.
-Shaw and Ribeiro are identical to those set forth in Mr. McAlmont's employment agreement described above, except that (a) Mr. Shaw will serve as Executive Vice President and Chief Operating Officer and will receive a minimum annual base salary of \$375,000; (b) Mr. Ribeiro will serve as Executive Vice President, Chief Financial Officer and Treasurer, and will receive a minimum annual base salary of \$364,500; (c) Ms. Jameson will serve as Executive Vice President and Chief Marketing Officer and will receive a minimum salary of \$310,000; (d) in the event of an Involuntary Termination of either of Messrs.
-Shaw's or Ribeiro's or Ms. Jameson's employment term, each shall be entitled to receive a payment of one and one half times his base salary and average annual bonus (as opposed to two times); and (e) Ms. Jameson's employment agreement contains a "double-trigger" change in control severance which provides for the payment of severance benefits only upon the occurrence of both a change in control and a subsequent involuntary termination.
+Shaw and Ribeiro and Ms. Jameson are identical to those set forth in Mr. McAlmont's employment agreement described above, except that: (a) Mr. Shaw will serve as Executive Vice President and Chief Operating Officer and will receive a minimum annual base salary of \$400,000; (b) Mr. Ribeiro will serve as Executive Vice President, Chief Financial Officer and Treasurer, and will receive a minimum annual base salary of \$364,500; (c) Ms. Jameson will serve as Executive Vice President and Chief Marketing Officer and will receive a minimum salary of \$310,000; and (d) in the event of an Involuntary Termination, each shall be entitled to receive a payment of one and one half times his base salary and average annual incentive compensation award (as opposed to two times).

-"Involuntary Termination" generally means the termination of the executive's employment by the executive for Good Reason (as defined below) or by the Company without Cause.
+"Involuntary Termination" generally means the termination of the executive's employment by the executive for Good Reason or by the Company without Cause.

-Prior to a Change in Control (as defined below), "Cause" generally means any of the following: (i) the executive's willful failure to perform his duties in any material respect, (ii) malfeasance or gross negligence in the performance of his duties, (iii) the executive's conviction of a felony, (iv) the executive's intentional or reckless disclosure of confidential information, (v) the executive's commission of an act of sexual harassment that would normally constitute grounds for termination, or (vi) any other act or omission by the executive which is materially injurious to the financial condition or business reputation of the Company or any of its affiliates.
+Prior to a "Change in Control" (as defined below), "Cause" generally means any of the following: (i) the executive's willful failure to perform his duties in any material respect, (ii) malfeasance or gross negligence in the performance of his duties, (iii) the executive's conviction of a felony, (iv) the executive's intentional or reckless disclosure of confidential information, (v) the executive's commission of an act of sexual harassment that would normally constitute grounds for termination, or (vi) any other act or omission by the executive which is materially injurious to the financial condition or business reputation of the Company or any of its affiliates.
 The definition also requires that the Executive be given 30 days' notice to cure a breach of (i) and (ii) above.
-After a Change in Control, Cause would not include (iii), (iv) and (v) above.
+After a Change in Control, Cause would not include (v) and (vi) above.

-"Good Reason" generally means the occurrence of any of the following without the executive's written consent: (i) a reduction in the executive's base salary or minimum guaranteed annual bonus; (ii) an adverse change in the executive's title, authority, duties or responsibilities; (iii) the relocation of the executive's principal place of employment; (iv) a failure by the Company to pay material compensation when due; or (v) a material breach of the Employment Agreement by the Company.
-The definition also requires that the Executive be given 10 days' notice to cure any Good Reason that is susceptible to cure.
+"Good Reason" generally means the occurrence of any of the following without the executive's written consent: (i) a reduction in the executive's base salary or target annual incentive compensation award; (ii) an adverse change in the executive's title, authority, duties or responsibilities; (iii) the relocation of the executive's principal place of employment to a location more than 10 miles from West Orange, New Jersey; (iv) a failure by the Company to pay material compensation when due; or (v) a material breach of the Employment Agreement by the Company.
+The definition also requires that the Company be given 10 days' notice to cure any Good Reason that is susceptible to cure.